By David Leishman,

 Apple Expo Paris, rumors of The Next Big Things have begun to circulate on the Mac web.
 A G5 iMac leads the pack, despite

-with IBM’s ability to produce the chips necessary to fill pre-existing orders for high-end Power Macs.
+reports of problems with IBM’s ability to produce the chips necessary to fill pre-existing orders for high-end Power Macs.

 The next-generation iMac is purported to look like an LCD with the “guts” of the computer housed on the rear of the display, and presumably it would offer wireless keyboard/mouse input.